Installations AND CURATED EXHIBITIONS

 EXCAVATION OF ZONE 5 – THE DEPARTMENT OF PUBLIC DESIGN

-The Director of the Department of Public Design announced in May 2011 that an ambiguous assortment of artifacts and materials recently uncovered in Zone 5 will be evaluated by the Council of Architects and presented in an exhibition of reAssembly.
+The Director of the Department of Public Design announced in May 2011 that an ambiguous assortment of artifacts and materials recently uncovered in Zone 5 was to be evaluated by the Council of Architects and presented in an exhibition of reAssembly July 2011.

-The Council's findings will be on display in July 2011 at Form + Content Gallery in Minneapolis, MN.
-The public was invited to view this presentation and encouraged to respond with alternate explanations and interpretations for consideration by the Council, after which a final report will be prepared for the Department's purview.
-While the Department could not be reached in any manner for information or questioning, the findings of this ongoing investigation can be found at the designated project website
+The Council's findings were on display in July 2011 at Form + Content Gallery in Minneapolis, MN.
+The public was invited to view this presentation and encouraged to respond with alternate explanations and interpretations for consideration by the Council, after which a final report was to be prepared for the Department's purview.
+While the Department could not be reached in any manner for information or questioning, the findings of this ongoing investigation can be found at the designated project website.

 The findings were assembled in collaboration with architects Ben Awes, Stephen Knowles, Michael Roehr, Chris Schmitt, Geoffrey Warner, Jay Isenberg and Lynda Monick-Isenberg.

 This thematic exhibition brings together artists, architects, designers, scientists, and writers in response to the housing foreclosure crisis and its effects on communities and families.
 Curated by architect Jay H. Isenberg, AIA and artist Lynda Monick-Isenberg.